 1983: The Smiths played their first ever London show at The Rock Garden.

-1985: Former Creedence Clearwater Revival frontman John Fogerty went to #1 on the Billboard pop chart with Centerfield, his third solo LP and first and only #1 album on the US charts.
+1985: Former Creedence Clearwater Revival frontman John Fogerty went to #1 on the Billboard pop chart with Centerfield, his third solo LP and only #1 album on the US charts.

 1990: Fleetwood Mac kicked off their Behind The Mask world tour with fourteen dates in Australia starting at the Boondall Entertainment Centre in Brisbane.

-1991: R.E.M. scored their first #1 album in the UK with their seventh LP Out Of Time.
+1991: R.E.M. scored their first #1 album in the UK with their seventh studio album, Out Of Time.

 Jimmy Miller, record producer who worked with groups that included Blind Faith, Spooky Tooth, Traffic, Delaney & Bonnie, Bobby Whitlock, and most notably, the Rolling Stones, with whom he produced their Beggars Banquet, Let It Bleed, Sticky Fingers, Exile on Main Street, and Goats Head Soup albums and contributed drumming to such songs as “You Can’t Always Get What You Want,” “Tumbling Dice,” and “Shine a Light,” was born in Brooklyn, NY in 1942.